image caption

 GLOBAL BEATLES DAY HISTORY

-The Beatles fan Faith Cohen created the holiday in 2009.
-She calls it “a thank you or love letter to The Beatles.”
-June 25 is Global Beatles Day because for the first time, on June 25, 1967, they performed their song “All you need is love” on the BBC produced program, Our World.
+The Beatles fan Faith Cohen created the holiday in 2009 as "a thank you or love letter to The Beatles."
+The band performed for the first time, on June 25, 1967.